• Skip to main content

 There’s a decent selection of hotels in Le Plateau spanning both the budget and mid-range.
 For luxury hotels, however, you’ll need to look elsewhere.

-• Manoir Sherbrooke: A lovely historic manor that’s the perfect embodiment of traditional Montreal hospitality.
-The guesthouse is located 5 minutes from Sherbrooke Station, the Latin Quarter, and Saint-Laurent Street where you’ll find a host of superb eating options.
+• Manoir Sherbrooke is a lovely historic manor.
+It’s the perfect embodiment of traditional Montreal hospitality.
+The guesthouse is located 5 minutes from Sherbrooke Station.
+The Latin Quarter, and Saint-Laurent Street are also nearby.
+Along these streets, you’ll find a host of superb eating & drinking options.

-• Auberge de La Fontaine: Overlooking Parc Lafontaine, this auberge occupies a lovely stone house and features spacious and clean rooms with private bathrooms (not always a given in Quebec).
+• Auberge de La Fontaine occupies a lovely stone house overlooking Parc Lafontaine.
+The auberge features spacious & clean rooms with private bathrooms.
+(Not always a given in Quebec.)

-• Hotel Kutuma: One of the most luxurious hotels in Le Plateau, this hotel offers large rooms with a palpable African vibe in the decor.
-A huge bonus to staying here is to eat at The Blue Nile, an Ethiopian restaurant that, so happens, to be a personal favourite place to eat in Montreal here at Treksplorer.
-(The bookstore next door, focusing on foreign language learning books, is pretty sweet, too!)
+• Hotel Kutuma is one of the most luxurious hotels in Le Plateau.
+The hotel offers large rooms with a palpable African vibe in the decor.
+A huge bonus to staying here is to eat at The Blue Nile.
+This delicious Ethiopian restaurant happens to be a favourite place to eat in Montreal here at Treksplorer.
+(The bookstore next door, focusing on foreign language learning books, is sweet, too.)

-• Accueil Chez Francois: Situated in a traditional Montreal townhouse across from La Fontaine Park, this beautiful B&B is an excellent choice in the Le Plateau area with its modern rooms and superb hospitality.
-There are only 5 rooms available.
-Book well ahead if you want a chance to scoop one up!
+• Accueil Chez Francois sits in a traditional Montreal townhouse across from La Fontaine Park.
+This beautiful B&B is an excellent choice in the Le Plateau area.
+It charms guests with modern rooms and superb hospitality.
+Only 5 rooms are available; book well ahead if you want to scoop one up.

 Old Montreal